-With \cref{lemma:bounded_degree} in hand we can remove a connected vertex set $S$ of weight between $W+1$ and $2W$ without disconnecting the graph while the remaining graph is still claw-free.
-Now, in the precondition of the following lemma is the difference to \cite{DBLP:conf/approx/BorndorferCINSZ21}.
-We assume that $\wmax < W+1$ instead $\wmax \leq W+1$, which enables that $w(S) \leq 2W$ instead of $w(S) \leq 2W+1$.
+With \cref{lemma:bounded_degree} established, we can remove a connected vertex set $S$ with weight between $W+1$ and $2W$ without disconnecting the graph, ensuring that the remaining graph remains claw-free.
+The difference in the precondition of the following lemma, compared to \cite{DBLP:conf/approx/BorndorferCINSZ21}, lies in our assumption that $\wmax < W+1$ rather than $\wmax \leq W+1$.
+This enables $w(S) \leq 2W$ instead of $w(S) \leq 2W+1$.